 9 States, 9 Stories.

-Come with me as I take you thru Middle America..the land of frozen custard, roadside motels, dirt roads & unfortunately-named gas stations…
+Come with me as I take you thru Middle America, a journey into forgotten places & hidden tales.
+The land of frozen custard, roadside motels, dirt roads & unfortunately-named gas stations…

 Somewhere in Middle America, right to the heart of matters